patriciomacadden/miniconfig/README.md

 end
 ```

-Obviously, this can be done in many different ways, for instance, if you need
+Obviously, this can be done in many different ways and integrated
+with any Ruby application.
+But, for instance, if you needto access
-to access the configuration options only in your controllers, define this
+the configuration options only in your rails app controllers, define this
 method on the `ApplicationController`.
-Choose the best for your needs.
+Choose the one that suits best, and
+may the force be with you.

 ## Contributing